hashicorp/terraform-google-terraform-enterprise/tests/private-active-active/README.md

-# TEST: Public Active/Active Terraform Enterprise
+# TEST: Private Active/Active Terraform Enterprise

 ## About This Test

 This test for Terraform Enterprise creates an installation with the following traits:

 - Active/Active mode

-- a small VM machine type (n1-standard-4)
+- a medium VM machine type (n1-standard-16)

-- Ubuntu 20.04 as the VM image
+- Red Hat 7.8 as the VM image

-- a publicly accessible HTTP load balancer with TLS termination
+- a privately accessible HTTP load balancer with TLS termination

-- no proxy server
+- a proxy server with TLS pass-through

-- no Redis authentication
+- Redis authentication

 - no Redis encryption in transit